Join BirdNote tomorrow, November 30th!

 Waterfowl must swallow hard particles so their gizzards can grind up hard foods, like grains.
 Unfortunately, they can't tell a lead pellet from a small pebble.
 Beginning in 1991, waterfowl hunters were required to switch from lead shotgun pellets to pellets made of non-toxic metals.
-The switch to non-toxic shot has made a positive difference for waterfowl, like this Trumpeter Swan.
+The switch to non-toxic shot has made a positive difference for waterfowl, like these Trumpeter Swans.
 Where does your state stand?
 Check Related Resources to find out!

 You can also learn more about the Northwest Swan Conservation Society and The Trumpeter Swan Society.